symbiote-library/docker-project/readme.md

 ## Building

 Each sub-folder contains their own specific dockerfile definitions.

 ## Running

+Copy

+* docker-compose.yml
+* du.sh
+* dr.sh

-Simply copy this `docker-compose.yml` file into the root of your SilverStripe project folder.
-You may need to adjust for your specific needs around the volume locations.
+files into the root of your SilverStripe project folder.
+Adjust du.sh to your project specific service requirements.

+To provide environment specific options, the following properties can be added to your `.env` file.
+Yes, this file overlaps with SilverStripe's `.env` file, but conveniently they both follow the same formatting rules

 Note that it will _not_ be necessary in every case to run _all_ the associated services.
-You can create a startup script to only launch those services you decide are necessary
+The du.sh script defines a list of _just_ the services you decide are necessary

 ```
 #!/bin/sh

-docker-compose up apache php phpcli adminer mysql56 selenium mailhog
+docker-compose up -d apache php phpcli adminer mysql56 selenium mailhog
 ```